armadadelivery/armadadelivery.github.io/src/index.md

 }'
 ```

-For Saudi Arabia users, You just need the `Short Adress` to provide your location:
+For Saudi Arabia users, You'll need to provide the `ShortAdress` property to set the customer location:

 * `platformName`: refer to the platform creating the delivery (Required).
 * `platformData`: Contains the data required to create the delivery, more details below (Required):